Matrix Product Operator Algebras II: Phases of Matter for 1D Mixed States: Introduction

-A throughout study of MPO algebras is done in the first paper of this series \cite{MPOALG1}.
-There, it is shown that MPO algebras are closely related to representations of semisimple finite-dimensional weak Hopf algebras, which are, in turn, the algebraic description of fusion categories.
-Here, for the sake of self-containedness, we first recall in Section~\ref{sec:wha} the fundamental notions and results on weak Hopf algebras with a compatible C*-structure, called C*-weak Hopf algebras.
-This allows us to develop in Section~\ref{sec:rfp} the construction of a family of RFP MPDOs from any C*-weak Hopf algebra.
-In particular, we provide explicit definitions of the local coarse-graining and local fine-graining quantum channels $\mathcal{T}$ and $\mathcal{S}$ introduced before.
-In Section~\ref{sec:classif} we prove that the previous families of RFP MPDOs are in the trivial phase in the Hopf algebra case, in the sense that they can be obtained via a finite-depth and bounded-range circuit of quantum channels acting on the maximally mixed state.
-Moreover, we show that this result can be extended to the trivial sector of any (biconnected) C*-weak Hopf algebra.
+The paper is structured as follows.
+In \cref{sec:preliminaries} we recall the basic notions and results on weak Hopf algebras with a compatible C*-structure, called C*-weak Hopf algebras.
+In this setting, we introduce the canonical regular element, which is fundamental for our constructions.
+We also introduce the notion of biconnected C*-WHA, whose representation categories are fusion categories.
+Moreover, we recall their characterization as matrix product operators with a boundary, as introduced in \cite{molnar_2022_mpo}.
+In \cref{sec:rfp} we recall the definition of RFP MPDOs given in \cite{cirac_2017_mpdo} and provide the construction of a family of RFP MPDOs arising from any given biconnected C*-weak Hopf algebra.
+In particular, we provide explicit constructions of the local coarse-graining and local fine-graining quantum channels $\mathfrak{T}$ and $\mathfrak{S}$ commented before.
+In \cref{sec:boundaries} we describe the previous RFP MPDOs as the boundary states of topological 2D PEPS.
+In \cref{sec:classif} we prove that the previous families of RFP MPDOs are in the trivial phase in the C*-Hopf algebra case, in the sense that they can be obtained via a finite-depth and bounded-range circuit of quantum channels acting on the maximally mixed state.
+Moreover, we show that this result can be extended to the trivial sector of any biconnected C*-weak Hopf algebra.